Anna Simms Banks

-Anna "Annie" Simms Banks (1862–1923) was an American educator and political figure born in Brandenburg, Kentucky.
-On March 3, 1920, Anna became the first African-American female elected as a delegate at the 7th Congressional District Republican Convention in Kentucky, a time when women in Kentucky could vote for President but did not have full suffrage.
+Anna Simms Banks (1862–1923) was an American educator and political figure born in Brandenburg, Kentucky.
+On March 3, 1920, Anna became the first African-American female elected as a delegate at the 7th Congressional District Republican Convention in Kentucky, a time when women in Kentucky could vote for president but did not have full suffrage.
 Banks was appointed a member of the Rules Committee.
 She taught in Louisville and later died in Winchester, Kentucky.